Our Country's Good: Productions

 The play's first production was at the Royal Court Theatre, London, on 10 September 1988, directed by Max Stafford-Clark.
 The production starred David Haig as Ralph Clark, Jim Broadbent as Harry Brewer, John Arscott and Captain Campbell, Linda Bassett as Lieutenant Will Dawes and Liz Morden, and Ron Cook as Captain Arthur Phillip and John Wisehammer.

+"Our Country's Good" made its American premier at the Mark Taper Forum in Los Angeles in 1989, directed by Max Stafford-Clark of England’s Royal Court Theatre, and Les Waters the associate artistic director.
+The production featured Mark Moses (2nd Lieutenant Ralph Clark) Caitlin Clark (Liz Morden and Reverend Johnson) Tony Amendola, Valerie Mahaffey.

-Our Country's Good premiered on Broadway at the Nederlander Theatre on April 29, 1991 and closed on June 8, 1991 after 12 previews and 48 performances.
+Our Country's Good premiered on Broadway at the Nederlander Theatre on April 29, 1991, and closed on June 8, 1991, after 12 previews and 48 performances.
 Directed by Mark Lamos, the cast featured Cherry Jones (Liz Morden and Reverend Johnson), Peter Frechette (2nd Lieutenant Ralph Clark), Tracey Ellis (Mary Brennan and Lieutenant George Johnston), Amelia Campbell (Lieutenant Will Dawes, Duckling Smith and Meg Long) and J. Smith-Cameron (Dabby Bryant and 2nd Lieutenant William Faddy).

 The play was performed at the Edinburgh's Royal Lyceum Theatre, directed by Caroline Hall and featuring Louise Gold as Lieutenant Will Dawes and Liz Morden.
 It was also presented at the Liverpool Playhouse in 2007.
 Among the cast members was Charlie Brooks.
 The actors also provided a workshop for real life convicts in Walton Prison.